OranDanon/Summaries/README.md

 ### Lecturers
-I would like to thank the following lecturers how taught me the following course.
+I would like to thank the following lecturers who taught me the following course.
 They do not responsible for any mistake I may have in my notes.
 | Course  | Lectuerer |
 | ------------- | ------------- |
 | Algorithms 2  | Ph.D.
 Elad Aigner-Horev  |